ssdev-95/softea-house/README.md

 - [ ] Persist using a database.
 - [ ] Become an Api.
 - [ ] Create an web/mobile app to consume this Api.
+- [ ] Authentication, only logged employees should perform checkout operations.

 ## Techa used